mfaisalkhatri/OkHttpRestAssuredExamples/README.md

 Hence, I started learning about these frameworks and have documented all my learnings in this repository.

-Checkout my blog [API Testing using RestAssured and OkHttp][blog] where I talk about these frameworks in details and which one to choose for testing your APIs.
+Checkout my blog [API Testing using RestAssured and OkHttp](https://mfaisalkhatri.github.io/2020/05/29/restassuredokhttp/) where I talk about these frameworks in details and which one to choose for testing your APIs.

-To get a better understanding on API Testing, check [What is API Testing?][blog_apitesting]

 ## Details about this Project: